KILTprotocol/docs/docs/participate/delegator.md

 In contrast to the rather difficult [path to become a collator candidate](./collator.md), joining the delegator pool is rather simple.
 You can either do this in Polkadot JS Apps or the KILT Stakeboard, which serves as an in-house developed Frontend for all KILT staking activity.
 Below, we explain how to do it for the former case.
-However, the latter option is explained in detail in the [KILT Support hub](https://support.kilt.io/support/solutions/80000442174).
+However, the latter option is explained in detail in the [BOTLabs Trusted Entity support hub](https://support.kilt.io/support/solutions/80000442174).

 Anyone can delegate to a collator candidate by staking at least 20 KILT and calling `parachainStaking -> joinDelegators`.